johnnietse/XML-annotation-batch-processor/README.md

 ## Why This Exists
 Created for those moments when you realize:
 - Your annotation tool exported fractional coordinates
 - You need integer values for your object detection model
-- **Manual editing limitations**: Manually editing 500+ XML files individually is error-prone and time-consuming
-- **Automotive-scale needs**: Real-world vehicle datasets require batch processing capabilities.
-Manual annotation adjustment is infeasible for large datasets
 - **Format compliance**: Ensures Google Colab-compatible integer coordinates consistently

 ---